Bowel screening can save lives

 Bowel cancer is one of the most common cancers in Australia.

 The National Bowel Cancer Screening Program reduces illness and death from bowel cancer by detecting the early signs of the disease using a free, simple test that can be done at home.

 Why bowel screening is important

 Bowel cancer often develops without any symptoms.
 The cancer can grow in the bowel for years before spreading to other parts of the body.

 Very small amounts of blood can leak from these growths and pass into your faeces (poo).
 These tiny amounts of blood are not noticeable just by looking – that's where screening comes in.

 Screening can find tiny amounts of blood in your poo that may be a sign of bowel cancer.
 The good news is that if found early, over 90% of bowel cancers can be successfully treated.

 The bowel screening test is an immunochemical faecal occult blood test (iFOBT).
 It can detect tiny amounts of blood in your poo that can be a sign of bowel cancer.

 You just need to collect 2 tiny samples from 2 different poos.
-Then return them in the reply-paid envelope to the pathology lab.
+Then mail them to the pathology lab in the reply paid envelope with the completed participant details form.